 Below you will find useful information regarding Sharjah Desert Park and its excellent features.

 About Sharjah Desert Park

-This famous location, which should unquestionably be on your must-see list, is located around 28 kilometers from Sharjah.
-The Park is accessible every day of the week save Tuesdays.
+This famous location, which should be on your must-see list, is located around 28 kilometers from Sharjah.
+The Park is accessible every day of the week except Tuesdays.
 Daily timetables differ from one another.
 Every Sunday through Thursday from 9 AM to 5:30 PM, the Park is accessible.
-The Park will be open on Friday from 2 PM to 5:30 PM and on Saturday from 11 AM to 5:30 PM.
+The Park will be open on Friday from 2 PM to 5:30 PM and Saturday from 11 AM to 5:30 PM.

 Sharjah Zoo Location

 The distances from Sharjah Park to Sharjah International Airport are 21 and 44 kilometers, respectively, and it is situated at junction 9 of the Al Dhaid Highway (E88).
 Sharjah celebrates one of the most popular UAE holidays.
 It encompasses a vast region.
 The Wildlife Centre in Arabia, the Sharjah Natural History Museum, the Sharjah Botanical Museum, and the Children’s Farm are all located within a kilometer of Sharjah Desert Park.
 It’s one of the rare locations where visitors may see wild creatures, customs, and history all under one roof.

 It enables visitors to understand local animals and plants.
 The majority of tourists traveling to the United Arab Emirates are looking for unusual spots in Dubai.
 However, it costs AED 15 to enter.

 Features of Sharjah Desert Park